-5.9 Regarding remuneration of directors, it was proposed for approval by shareholders each year in accordance with transparency and auditing principles.
-Moreover, it is assured that remuneration is at a suitable level and sufficient enough to motivate and retain quality directors as required.
+- 5.9 Regarding the remuneration of directors, it was proposed for approval by shareholders each year by transparency and auditing principles.
+Moreover, it is assumed that remuneration is at a suitable level and sufficient enough to motivate and retain quality directors as required. - 5.10 Regarding the policy concerning the tenure of the Company's directors in other companies, the Company does not have any requirements if each will hold a position in other companies.
+This is because such a matter does not affect the director's competency and expertise, provided that such a director can fully devote his/her time to the Company regarding policy formulation, and consultation on problem-solving in business operations within the scope of power and duties of the Company's director.
+However, no director, at present, holds a position in another company whether it is a limited company or listed company, in total more than 5 companies, and managing director and top management can serve as director of other companies without approval from the Board of Directors; unless, it is a business that competes with the Company.

-- 5.10 Regarding the policy concerning tenure of the Company's directors in other companies, the Company does not have any requirements in the event that each will hold a position in other companies.
-This is because such matter does not affect director's competency and expertise, provided that such director can fully devote his/her time for the Company in regard to policy formulation, consultation on problem-solving in business operation within the scope of power and duties of the Company's director.
-However, no director, at present, holds position in other company whether it is a limited company or listed company, in total more than 5 companies, and managing director and top management can serve as director of other companies without approval from the Board of Directors; unless, it is a business that competes with the Company. - 5.11 In case a new director is appointed, the Company Secretary is responsible for preparing summary documents that cover business characteristics, organizational structure, operation, rules and regulation, vital policies as well as guideline on board member's conducts, provisions of the Stock Exchange of Thailand and the SEC Office in order to ensure that a new director can fully perform his/her duties as director of a listed company. - 5.12 The Company recognizes the importance of the development of directors' knowledge.
+- 5.11 In case a new director is appointed, the Company Secretary is responsible for preparing summary documents that cover business characteristics, organizational structure, operation, rules and regulations, vital policies as well as guidelines on board member's conducts, provisions of the Stock Exchange of Thailand and the SEC Office to ensure that a new director can fully perform his/her duties as director of a listed company. - 5.12 The Company recognizes the importance of the development of directors' knowledge.
 Therefore, the Company supports and facilities the organization of training and educational programs for directors, whereby the Company Secretary was assigned to coordinate with directors, informing them of various training programs.
-In the past, directors regularly attended various courses of Thai Institute of Directors Association. - 5.13 The Company assigns that Chairman of Board and Managing Director must not same person and their roles, responsibilities and duties are clearly separated.
-The Chairman of Board and the Chairman of sub-committees must be appointed from an independent director only. - 5.14 The Company has a policy for non-executive directors to organize their own meeting in order to discuss on outstanding management problems at least once a year without the attendance of Management.
+In the past, directors regularly attended various courses of the Thai Institute of Directors Association. - 5.13 The Company assigns that the Chairman of the Board and Managing Director must not same person and their roles, responsibilities, and duties are separated.
+The Chairman of the Board and the Chairman of sub-committees must be appointed by an independent director only.

-- 5.15 The Board of Directors has set up 2 sub-committees which are (1) Audit Committee and (2) Risk Management Committee.
-The scope of responsibilities of each committee has been regulated clearly. - 5.16 The Board of Directors arranges the internal audit system covering the financial, operation in accordance with the law, rules and regulations, the risk management, as well as to have the effective mechanism by Internal Audit, being outsourced department, independence, and under control of Audit Committee, as well as, providing the quality report to Audit Committee - with sufficient information to evaluate and verify internal control system, related transaction, the appointment of Auditor and summary of opinion of the Audit Committee. - 5.17 The Board of Director monitors the Company to have risk management system sufficiently and follow up frequently.
-Therefore, the Company has set up the Risk Management Committee and Risk Management Team to evaluate and follow up the risk factors at least once a year. - 5.18 Roles and scope of responsibility of Company Secretary are detailed in the Appendix 1.
+- 5.14 The Company has a policy for non-executive directors to organize their meetings to discuss outstanding management problems at least once a year without the attendance of Management. - 5.15 The Board of Directors has set up 2 subcommittees which are (1) Audit Committee and (2) Risk Management Committee.
+The scope of responsibilities of each committee has been regulated clearly. - 5.16 The Board of Directors arranges the internal audit system covering the financial, operation by the laws, rules and regulations, the risk management, as well as to have the effective mechanism by Internal Audit, being outsourced department, independence, and under control of Audit Committee, as well as, providing the quality report to Audit Committee with sufficient information to evaluate and verify internal control system, related transaction, the appointment of Auditor and summary of the opinion of the Audit Committee.
+U - 5.17 The Board of Directors monitors the Company to have a risk management system sufficiently and follows up frequently.
+Therefore, the Company has set up the Risk Management Committee and Risk Management Team to evaluate and follow up on the risk factors at least once a year. - 5.18 Roles and scope of responsibility of the Company Secretary are detailed in Appendix 1.

-7. Corporate Governance Structure and Important Information about the Board of Directors, Sub-committees, Executives, Employees, and others
+7. Corporate Governance Structure and Important Information about the Board of Directors, Sub-committees, Executives, and Other Employee